ripi81/principles-of-digital-fabrication-2024-Group-32/README.md

 This repository contains:
 1) the code for our project (TARKEMMIN<<)
 2) the electronic circuit diagrams (X diagrams<)
 3) the svg files for our final, full sized version of the 2D laser cutting design
+4) the slides for our project presentation